12345678900000000/Software/NetEase Cloud Music.md

 #NetEase Cloud Music
                                     商务英语1401   李梦琪  201434028
 -----------------------------------------------------------------------------------------------------
-NetEase Cloud Music is a application which is focusing on the discovering and sharing music .
-Rely on professional musicians, DJS, Suggestions of friends and social function.
-On-line music service focus on song menus,social contact ,big recommendation，Music fingerprint.
-This application was first officially release in April 2013.
-According to the data of TalkingDate mobile data research center, in January 2014 to September, NetEase Cloud Musicusers monthly growth rate of 36.5% facilitate itselfin all music APP first, and surpass QQ music and other products.
+NetEase Cloud Music is an application which is focused on the discovering and sharing music . relying on professional musicians, DJS, Suggestions of friends and social function.
+On-line music service focuses on song menus,social contact ,big recommendation，Music fingerprint.
+This application was first officially released in April 2013.
+According to the data of TalkingDate mobile data research center, in January 2014 to September, NetEase Cloud Musicusers monthly growth rate of 36.5% facilitate itself in all music APP first, and surpass QQ music and other products.

-To begin with ,when it comes to its popularity ,its‘ excellent functions play an important role .
+To begin with ,when it comes to its popularity ,its excellent functions play an important role .
-Open the NetEase Cloud Music you will find it with retro nostalgia vinyl and itself contains quality, history, mellow and so on characteristics .The moment you listen to music ,it can recall indeed the era of playing songs with records.
-The application is based onplaylists created by users.Users can create, collect, share playlists according to their preference.
+Open the NetEase Cloud Music and you will find it with retro nostalgia vinyl and itself contains quality, history, mellow and so on characteristics .The moment you listen to music ,it can recall indeed the era of playing songs with records.
+The application is based on playlists created by users.Users can create, collect, share playlists according to their preference.
 Users can import the original mobile phone address book, SNS relations, or with the aid of Netease Cloud Music LBS functions to structure music social circle.
 Users can set up their own home page, you can focus